Skip to content

 Won't - don't extract

-• Addresses (not needed, and privacy concern)
+• private individual addresses (not needed, and privacy concern)